 In 2016 we took a serious look at why we weren’t getting out backpacking as much as we’d like.
 Work was one of the major obstacles, but we also identified several gear issues that caused problems.
-One of those ‘pinch points’ was our cooking system.
+One of those ‘pinch points’ was the cooking system we used when backpacking.
 We wanted something lighter, smaller and simpler.

 I love both our MSR Pocket Rocket, and my Coleman Exponent stove, but we decided to see if we could find an alternative.
 The Pocket Rocket is really good, but judging how much fuel you have and carrying a spare fuel canister is a pain.
 So we looked at solid fuel and alcohol stoves.
 We bought one of each; an Esbit solid fuel stove and a Trangia alcohol stove.

 I love the design of the Esbit, it’s so simple, small, and lightweight (3.6 oz).
 The fuel is easy to measure – roughly one tab per person per meal or hot drink – but I cannot deal with the smell of it.
 It is horrendous, like rotting fish.

 That leaves the Trangia as our current go-to stove.

 The Trangia has a folded brass lip to seal and join the burner to the fuel reservoir.
 For lots of people the join works fine and it doesn’t leak.
 It’s not supposed to be leak-proof.
 The supplied screw cap and seal are meant to keep any unused fuel between burns while in camp.
 Throw it in a backpack and turn it on its side and the joint will leak.
 Unless you seal it.

 And that’s what I’ve had done.
 My father-in-law soldered the joint and now it doesn’t leak at all.
 I can carry the stove in my backpack without fear of losing my fuel (I’ll still keep it in a Ziplok bag just in case).